DancingRat/testing123/environment.md

   await mongoose.connect('mongodb://localhost:27017/testing');
 }
 ```
-- also you've to create a model folder, and open files for different collection's Schema, which like below
+- also you've to create a model folder, and open files for different collection's Schema, which like below(e.g. fml.ts)
 ```javascript
 import mongoose from "mongoose";